neocogent/sqlchain/README.md

 #### Try It Out

-You can try it on testnet and it doesn't take much time or resources.
-Even a 1.5 cents/hour [Vultr](http://www.vultr.com/?ref=7087266) instance can run it quite well.
+You can try it on Testnet and it doesn't take much time or resources.
+Even a 1vCPU (1.5 cents/hour) [Vultr](http://www.vultr.com/?ref=7087266) instance can run it quite well.
 You can snapshot the instance and only run as needed.
-On this VPS Bitcoin sync'd in 45 minutes and took ~ 12 GB.
+On this VPS Testnet sync'd in 45 minutes and used ~ 12 GB.
+It takes ~1.5 days to sync mysql data to block 1115000.
+The first block with segwit txs seems to be 872730.

 #### TODO

 - more testing on Electrum server and testnet operation
-- look further into pruning spent trxs (most of blob.dat) for a wallet api with even lower storage needs
+- look further into pruning spent outputs (most of blob.dat) for a wallet api with even lower storage needs
-- update it for segwit specific data (not currently stored in sql db)
+- add segwit specific API data